CyVerse-learning-materials/learning-center-faq/Discovery-environment-faq.rst

 *Where can I find more information about DE 2.0?*

 - Take the product tour in the DE 2.0
-- View a short Webinar demonstration
+- View a short |DE 2.0 Webinar| demonstration
-- Read the Learning Materials documentation (public link)
+- Read the Learning Materials documentation (add public link)

 ----